 If you have been to any of the other Byzantine era churches in Istanbul you will likely be struck by how vastly different this church appears in comparison.
 This is, in part, due to the challenges of the time (i.e. legal restrictions placed on the church by the Ottoman Empire) as well as changing tastes.
 While the façade is built in a humble neo-classical style instead of the Byzantine style that is more prevalent in the region, the interior design of the church follows the traditional layout for an Orthodox Basilica.

 The Icon of George Slaying the Dragon

 After entering the church, you will see a large icon of a knight on horseback slaying a dragon, this is St. George after whom the church is named.
-This is an incredibly popular subject and actually originated in Western Europe, although, as the patron saint of England, Portugal, Georgia, and Greece, the popularity of St. George is seen both in the East and the West alike.
+This is an incredibly popular subject and actually originated in Western Europe, although, as the patron saint of England, Portugal, Georgia, and Greece, the popularity of St. George is seen in the East and West alike.
 It is believed that St. George was born in Cappadocia late in the 3rd century.
 The two most important stories from his life are his slaying of the dragon of Lydda (which is how he is usually depicted) and his martyrdom by beheading at the command of the Roman authorities.

 The pulpit is about 300 years old and is reached by a stair that wraps its way around one of the twelve pillars (on the left as you enter) up to the pulpit itself.
-Like much of the Church furnishings the pulpit is made of Walnut and inlaid with mother of pearl.
+Like many of the Church furnishings the pulpit is made of walnut and inlaid with mother of pearl.
 If you have been into many other active churches you may notice that, though ornate, this pulpit is missing portraits of the four gospel writers.